-1. Major accidents or injuries will be reported to the Show Office and Extension staff.

-Extension staff or other designee will determine if outside help is needed and assign someone to call for an ambulance.
-There is a phone at the front desk at Park Side or Recreation Office at the Arena.
+- 1. Major accidents or injuries will be reported to the Show Office and U of I Extension staff. - 2.
+U of I Extension staff or other designee will determine if outside help is needed and assign someone to call for an ambulance.
+There is a phone at the front desk at Park Side or Recreation Office at the Arena. - 3.
 Staff or other designee will stay with the injured person and perform first aid as needed and if qualified to do so.
-A first aid kit is in the Show Office, so a designee may be appointed to retrieve it.
+A first aid kit is in the Show Office, so a designee may be appointed to retrieve it. - 4.
 After emergency situation has occurred and been handled, the Extension staff, or other designee will gather affected 4-H members and update the situation and relieve anxieties.